kota69th/CreativeExpansionPack/README.md

 > Yes, here's the link : https://discord.gg/CCxwnPjJce

 I can't play normal Fall Guys when Creative Expansion Pack is installed, how to deal with that?!
-> You can't, in order to play the normal game you got to uninstall BepinEx, you can do that by using the "Restore_EAC" batch script in your game's root and quickly swithc back to the mod by using the "Install_BepinEx" batch script that's in the same folder.
+> You can't, in order to play the normal game you got to uninstall BepinEx, you can do that by using the "Restore_EAC" batch script in your game's root and quickly switch back to the mod by using the "Install_BepinEx" batch script that's in the same folder.

 ## Installation Guide :